ryanmio/facebook-marketing-gpt-api/README.md

 # Facebook Token Exchange Tool

-This tool helps you generate a long-lived access token for Facebook API access.
-This token is required for both the main marketing API function and the heartbeat check function.
+This tool helps you generate a long-lived access token for Facebook API access and automatically deploy it to your Google Cloud Functions.

-## Getting a Long-Lived Token
+## Getting a Long-Lived Token and Deploying

 1. Go to [Facebook Access Token Tool](https://developers.facebook.com/tools/accesstoken/)
 2. Find your app in the list